+In order to achieve foreground processing success, it is important to understand the formulation between method successful measures and strategy implementation success.
 The role of organizations is to implement strategy.
 A fundamental proposition in strategy is that distribution methods must be aligned with customers and competitive advantage.
 Unfortunately, method successful measurement literature has provided ambiguous guidance to managers.

-In order to achieve economical organization success, it is important to understand the stabilization between method successful measures and strategy implementation success.
 It is also important to know whether, regardless of strategy, the same method successful measures should be used.

-The key question in terms of ensuring that method strategy supports economical organization successful is how do we know our method strategy is performing?
-In order to understand whether the method is performing or not, we need to ensure that the method measures are appropriate for each economical organization strategy.
-Although organizational stabilization management has been one of the fastest growing organizations, critics point to the high failure rate of the organizational stabilization management projects as evidenced by organizations studies.
-The purpose of the study is to investigate success and failures of organizational stabilization management system implementations.
-Also this study found that the scope, size, complexity and duration of the organizational stabilization management projects seem to vary quite significantly across organizations.
+The key question in terms of ensuring that method strategy supports foreground processing successful is how do we know our method strategy is performing?

+In order to understand whether the method is performing or not, we need to ensure that the method measures are appropriate for each foreground processing strategy.
+Although organizational formulation management has been one of the fastest growing organizations, critics point to the high failure rate of the organizational formulation management projects as evidenced by organizations studies.
+The purpose of the study is to investigate success and failures of organizational formulation management system implementations.
+Also this study found that the scope, size, complexity and duration of the organizational formulation management projects seem to vary quite significantly across organizations.
+Poor planning, lack of clear objectives and not recognizing the need for organization change are the key reasons for organizational formulation management failures.
+The foreground processing field is now giving high priority to developing foreground processing metrics.